 The program will include a pre-release preview of Dolphin Dreams* shot by Emmy Award-winning underwater cinematographer Howard Hall with an original score by Grammy Award-winning composer and cellist David Darling.

 We will also preview several short 3D films featuring our full cast of beautiful dolphin dancers: Kathleen Fisher, Yuki Kusachi, Jillian Rutledge and Kayoko Sawamura.

-Several talented members of our ‘pod’ of NYC dancers – Carly Czach, Elise Knudsen and Tim O’Donnell – will grace the stage for a live performance amongst virtual dolphins.
+Several talented members of our ‘pod’ of NYC dancers – Carly Czach, Elise Knudson and Tim O’Donnell – will grace the stage for a live performance amongst virtual dolphins.